“You are never too old to set another goal or to dream a new dream.”

 Located at Harland and Wolff shipyard, the massive structure in the shape of a ship’s stern serves as the Titanic museum and memorial.
 However, the museum tells much more than the all-familiar story of Titanic.
 It also encompasses the full history of Belfast in the form of interactive displays and guest exhibitions.

 Here you can learn about how Belfast evolved from a village to a linen and tobacco trading point, to a world-leading ship manufacturing destination, and how that ended after the tragic sinking of Titanic.
-Our visit coincided with the Exodus exhibition of murals by Terry Bradley that honor the men and women who were shipbuilders and migrated to different countries to start a new life.
+Our visit coincided with the Exodus exhibition of murals by Terry Bradley that honor the people who were shipbuilders and migrated to different countries to start a new life.

 The museum building’s interiors are designed to make guests feel like they are on board a ship.
 And after visiting the main building, you can pay tribute to the dock where the Titanic set sail from.
 The Titanic Museum is the most popular place in Belfast and one the locals are very proud of since it earned the title of the best attraction in Europe at the World Travel Awards in 2016.